-When you’re not gazing out at ostriches from your hotel room, visit a gallery in a 1942 air-raid bunker or sample the city’s best beans, says Nina Fitton.
+When you’re not gazing at ostriches from your hotel room, visit a gallery in a 1942 air-raid bunker or sample the city’s best beans, says Nina Fitton

 Berlin is one of Europe’s coolest cities, a central hub for arty types, hipsters and the well-heeled chic.
 An overwhelming array of things to see and do suggests a weekend visit here requires very careful planning.
 Every strasse in the German capital seems to have a tale to tell.
 Whether it’s the Russian bullet holes left in the stone columns of the Brandenburg Gate or the glass dome designed by Norman Foster atop the Reichstag, history seeps from every building.